Nike-Inc/backstopper/nike-internal-util/README.md

 ## Backstopper Info

 This library may move into its own repository at some point.
 For now it's piggybacking on the Backstopper repository.
-See the [base project README.md](../README.md) and Backstopper repository source code and javadocs for Backstopper information.
+See the [base project README.md](../README.md), [User Guide](../USER_GUIDE.md), and Backstopper repository source code and javadocs for Backstopper information.

 ## License